david-fong/okiidoku/cpp/readme.md

 ## Using the Dynamic Library

-Building okiidoku requires CMake 3.23, a C++ compiler [supporting C++20](https://en.cppreference.com/w/cpp/compiler_support), a build system like Make or Ninja, and conan.
-Read the [TODO file](./TODO.md) for more info.
+Building okiidoku requires CMake 3.23, a C++ compiler [supporting C++20](https://en.cppreference.com/w/cpp/compiler_support), a build system (ex.
+Make, Ninja), and conan.

 Refer to the [CMake guide](https://cmake.org/cmake/help/latest/guide/importing-exporting/index.html).
 This may also help: [tldp.org on shared libraries](https://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html)

 - The library uses templates for each compiled grid order for optimization purposes.
 The templates are accessible under the `okiidoku::mono` namespace, and a visitor-pattern interface is exposed under the `okiidoku::visitor` namespace.
-The visitor pattern is intended to make it more convenient to _write_ code that uses an order selected at runtime.
+The visitor pattern is intended to make it more convenient to write code that uses an order selected at runtime.
   - Code examples can be found in [the examples folder](./libs/okiidoku/examples/).

 - Make sure to read and follow the api contracts documented in the headers.
 Exceptions are intentionally not thrown for precondition violations.
 If you would like to run against a build of libokiidoku with assertions for debugging purposes, create and use a build of libokiidoku with `-DCMAKE_BUILD_TYPE=Debug`.